zilongliu-geo/zilongliu-geo.github.io/index.md

       <p><b>Ph.D.
 Student</b></p>
       <p><b>Space and Time Knowledge Organization (STKO) Lab</b></p>
       <p><b>Email: <a href="mailto:zilong.liu@univie.ac.at">zilong.liu@univie.ac.at</a></b></p>
-      <p>I study knowledge representation and reasoning by integrating both theory-driven and data-driven techniques, ranging from spatially-explicit machine learning to neuro-symbolic artificial intelligence.
-Currently I am a University Assistant (predoc) working at <a href="https://visess.univie.ac.at">Vienna International School of Earth and Space Sciences</a> on <a href="https://visess.univie.ac.at/how-to-apply/visess-2022-spring-call-phd-projects/knowledge-graph-based-geoenrichment-for-environmental-intelligence/">Knowledge Graph-based GeoEnrichment for Environmental Intelligence</a>.</p>
+      <p>I study how humans understand (e.g., perceive, categorize, conceptualize) the world from a geographic information science perspective.
+Much of my recent work is carried out in collaboration with the <a href="https://www.knowwheregraph.org">KnowWhereGraph</a> community.
+Topics include platial variability, semantic interoperability, geography of AI ethics, spatial and temporal principles of knowledge graphs, etc. Currently, I am a University Assistant (predoc) working at <a href="https://visess.univie.ac.at">Vienna International School of Earth and Space Sciences</a> on <a href="https://visess.univie.ac.at/how-to-apply/visess-2022-spring-call-phd-projects/knowledge-graph-based-geoenrichment-for-environmental-intelligence/">Knowledge Graph-based GeoEnrichment for Environmental Intelligence</a>.</p>
-      <p>Now I am a Ph.D. student at the <a href="https://geographie.univie.ac.at/en/">Department of Geography and Regional Research</a> in <a href="https://www.univie.ac.at/en/">University of Vienna</a>.
+      <p>Now I am a Ph.D. student associated with the working group of <a href="https://geographie.univie.ac.at/arbeitsgruppen/kartographie-und-geoinformation/">Spatial Data Science and Geocommunication</a> at the <a href="https://geographie.univie.ac.at/en/">Department of Geography and Regional Research</a> in <a href="https://www.univie.ac.at/en/">University of Vienna</a>.
 Advised by <a href="https://www.geog.ucsb.edu/people/faculty/krzysztof-janowicz">Prof. Krzysztof Janowicz</a>, I am also a lab member of the <a href="https://github.com/stko-lab">STKO Lab</a> that investigates the role of Space and Time for Knowledge Organization.
 I obtained my master's degree at <a href="https://www.geog.ucsb.edu">Department of Geography</a> in <a href="https://www.ucsb.edu">University of California, Santa Barbara</a>.
 Before that, I obtained my bachelor's degree at the <a href="http://www.geo.ecnu.edu.cn/?classid=9193">School of Geographic Sciences</a> in <a href="https://english.ecnu.edu.cn">East China Normal University</a>.</p>
       <a href="https://scholar.google.com/citations?user=UqappoUAAAAJ&hl=en"><img src="google-scholar.png" height="10%" width="10%"/></a>
     </td>
   </tr>